viperleed/viperleed/doc/content/basics/installation.rst

 ``ifort`` and ``mpiifort``
 ----------------------------

+.. _ifort_linux:

 Linux
 #####

 Installation of the Intel compilers and :term:`MPI` implementation for Linux can be performed using a few shell commands.
-In this manual, we use ``apt-get``, the standard package-manager for Debian based distributions.
+In this manual, we use ``apt``, the standard package-manager for Debian based distributions.
 For installation instructions with other package-managers see the `guides by Intel <https://www.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-linux/top.html>`__.

 As a first step, update the package index:

 .. code-block:: console

-    $ sudo apt-get update && sudo apt-get upgrade
+    $ sudo apt update && sudo apt upgrade

 Then follow the `instructions by Intel to add the Intel oneAPI repository <https://www.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-linux/top/installation/install-using-package-managers/apt.html#apt>`__.
 Following this, you can install the required packages with the package-manager.